NextCenturyCorporation/VirtUE/modules/admin/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Generating documentation

+This project now uses TypeDoc.
+See https://github.com/TypeStrong/typedoc.
+Generate documentation via `./node_modules/typedoc/bin/typedoc --options ./typedoc.json`, from the top-level `admin` directory.
+Source code will be created in `admin/doc/`, and currently can only be viewed by opening one of the html files directly in a browser.